desain/owlbear-persistence/README.md

 ## Features

--   💾 Persist token metadata and attachments between scenes.
+-   💾 Persist token metadata, attachments, and more between scenes.
 -   ♊️ Create token templates to apply metadata and attachments when tokens are created.

 ## How to use